 - Home Price: $249,100 median purchase price; $1,039 median monthly rent

-- Crime Rate: Safer than 79% of Minnesota cities
+- Crime Rate: Safer than 82% of Minneapolis neighborhoods

 - Perfect For: Students, singles, young professionals